SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/01-What-are-Sets-in-Java.md

 - Set can have **only a single null value** at most.
 - Unlike List and arrays, Set does **NOT** support indexes or positions of its elements.

-**Based on the features of the Sets, it's better to use them when:**
+**Based on the features of the Sets, it is better to use them when:**
 - You want to store elements distinctly without duplication, or unique elements.
 - You want fast performance and don't care about the order of elements.